Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: Discussion

-Finally, although the mathematical construction of the Mori--Zwanzig formalism and Koopman theory is general for any set of observables, the accuracy of the prediction crucially depends on the selection of the observables.
+Although the mathematical construction of the Mori--Zwanzig formalism and Koopman theory is general for any set of observables, the accuracy of the prediction crucially depends on the selection of the observables.
 In practice, it is preferable to adopt a set of observables which invoke smaller orthogonal dynamics $\bfvF(t)$.
 Our algorithms, which are first to our knowledge, extract the exact orthogonal dynamics from the data and thus they provide an opportunity for us to study the statistics from the extracted orthogonal dynamics.
-One possibility in the future is to treat the orthogonal dynamics, $\bfvF(t)$, as another dynamical system and recursively perform Mori--Zwazig learning to telescope into the residual dynamics.
+One possibility in the future is to treat the orthogonal dynamics, $\bfvF(t)$, as another dynamical system and recursively perform Mori--Zwanzig learning to telescope into the residual dynamics.
 We propose another possibility, analogous to Gram--Schmidt process, to use the numerically extracted $\bfvF(t)$ for identifying those predominant observables orthogonal to the existing set of observables.
 We expect by including these orthogonal observables, the predictive accuracy of the model can be improved.
 We remark that it is much cheaper to extract the memory kernel $\bfvK(s)$ than the orthogonal dynamics $\bfvF(t)$.
-Since the memory kernel is related to the two-time correlation function of the orthogonal dynamics by the Generalized Fluctuation-Dissipation relationship, it will be an interesting research direction to identify those properties of the memory kernel that can be directly used for selecting the observables.
-For example, should the optimization objective be minimizing the magnitude of the memory kernel (which $\propto \l\langle \bfvF(t), \bfvF^{T}(0)\r\rangle$ by Eq.~\eqref{eq:GFD}), or the timescale of the memory kernel as one would like to achieve in the Markov State Models?
+Since the memory kernel is related to the two-time correlation function of the orthogonal dynamics by the Generalized Fluctuation-Dissipation relationship, it will be an interesting research direction to identify those properties of the memory kernel that can be directly used for optimizing the observables, potentially combining the recent development of using deep neural networks as approximate functions by Yeung et al.~\cite{Yeung19}.
+The extracted operators provides multiple angles for such an optimization: For example, should the objective be minimizing the magnitude of the memory kernel (which $\propto \l\langle \bfvF(t), \bfvF^{T}(0)\r\rangle$ by Eq.~\eqref{eq:GFD}), or the timescale of the memory kernel as one would like to achieve in the Markov State Models?

+We are currently working on generalizing the proposed methods to partially observed Markov stochastic systems with a focus on spectral analysis on the Mori--Zwanzig operators.
+In terms of applications, we are applying the proposed data-driven learning algorithm to study the modeling of turbulent flows \cite{Tian2021datadriven} and molecular dynamical systems, both which are extremely challenging engineering applications.